datawars-io-content/project-author-documentation/assessment-creation-process/assessment-creation-process.md

 # Assessment Creation Documentation

----

-> *Welcome to the comprehensive guide for creating assessments within the DataWars learning platform.
+> *Welcome to the comprehensive guide for creating assessments within the DataWars platform.
 This document serves as your primary resource for understanding the components, best practices, and implementation details essential for developing effective skill assessments.*

 ## Platform Architecture

 ### 🏗️ Learning Hierarchy

-The DataWars learning platform implements a structured hierarchy that organizes content from broad career paths to specific learning objectives.
+The DataWars platform implements a structured hierarchy that organizes content from broad career paths to specific learning objectives.
 Each level serves a distinct purpose in the learning journey:

 1. Career Path: